mhmdmzh/ReadPath/README.md

 ### 2) Run Docker (was not built correctly - not all features are working here)

-docker run -it --name my-container my-python-app /bin/bash
+`docker run -it --name my-container readpath-app /bin/bash`

 ---